-Coordinated Monitoring Meeting - The Performing Party will hold an annual coordinated monitoring meeting as described in the FY 2022-2023 CRP Guidance.
+Coordinated Monitoring Meeting - The Performing Party will hold an annual coordinated monitoring meeting as described in the FY2024-2025 CRP Guidance.
 Qualified monitoring organizations will be invited to attend the working meeting in which monitoring needs and purposes will be discussed segment by segment and station by station.
 Information from participants and stakeholders will be used to select stations and parameters that will enhance overall water quality monitoring coverage, eliminate duplication of effort, and address basin priorities.
 A summary of the changes to the monitoring schedule will be provided to the participants within two weeks of the meeting.
-Changes to the monitoring schedule will be entered into the statewide Coordinated Monitoring Schedule (http://cms.lcra.org) and communicated to meeting attendees.
-Changes to monitoring schedules that occur during the year will be entered into the Coordinated Monitoring Schedule and communicated to meeting attendees.
-All requirements related to meetings will be followed and required meetings will be conducted in-person or via TCEQ-approved virtual format.
+Changes to the monitoring schedule will be entered into the statewide CMS (http://cms.lcra.org) and communicated to meeting attendees.
+Changes to monitoring schedules that occur during the year will be entered into the CMS and communicated to meeting attendees.
+All requirements related to meetings will be followed and required meetings will be conducted in-person or via TCEQ approved virtual format.

 The Performing Party will maintain the statewide Internet-based Coordinated Monitoring Schedule web site (CMS).
-The Performing Party will provide technical support to authorized users of the database by responding to calls, making changes to schedules, and adapting the web page as determined by the TCEQ Project Manager and the Performing Party Staff.
+The Performing Party will provide technical support to authorized users of the database by responding to calls, making changes to schedules, and adapting the web page as determined by the TCEQ CRP Project Manager and the Performing Party Staff.

-Progress Report - Each Progress Report will include all types of monitoring and indicate the number of sampling events and the types of monitoring conducted in the quarter.
+Monitoring Activities - Each progress report will include a description of activities including all types of monitoring performed, number of sampling events, and the types of monitoring conducted in the quarter.
+The Performing Party will complete and submit a monitoring activities report as an attachment to the progress report.